modelos1/Proyecto1/README.md

 ## Overview

 Welcome to the **Digital Wallet Project** repository!
-This repository contains essential documentation about our digital wallet system, including the **Technical Report**, the **Research Paper**, and the **Project Poster**.
+This repository contains essential documentation and source code for our digital wallet system, including the **Technical Report**, the **Research Paper**, the **Project Poster**, and implementations of the backend services in **Python** and **Java**.
 This project focuses on providing a secure, efficient, and user-friendly digital wallet system for managing various financial transactions.

 ---